Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Your child has been diagnosed with coarctation of the aorta (COA).
 COA is a narrowing in the aorta.
 The aorta is the main blood vessel that carries blood from the heart to the rest of the body.
-COA can lead to worsening heart function over time, but it can be treated.
+COA can lead to worsening heart function over time.
+Current treatments are quite effective for this condition.

-The heart is divided into four chambers.
-The two upper chambers are called atria.
-The two lower chambers are called ventricles.
+The heart is divided into 4 chambers.
+The 2 upper chambers are called atria.
+The 2 lower chambers are called ventricles.

 In a normal heart, oxygen-poor blood returning from the body fills the right atrium.
-This blood flows into the right ventricle.
-The right ventricle pumps this blood through the pulmonary artery to the lungs to receive oxygen.
+This blood flows through the tricuspid valve into the right ventricle.
+The right ventricle pumps this blood across the pulmonary valve through the pulmonary artery to the lungs to receive oxygen.
 Oxygen-rich blood from the lungs fills the left atrium.
-This blood flows into the left ventricle.
-The left ventricle pumps this blood through the aorta to deliver oxygen to the body.
+This blood flows through the mitral valve into the left ventricle.
+The left ventricle pumps this blood across the aortic valve through the aorta to deliver oxygen to the body.

-With COA, the left ventricle has to work harder to pump blood to the body.
+With COA, the left ventricle has to work harder than usual to pump blood to the body.
 This is because there’s reduced blood flow due to the narrowed area in the aorta.
-The extra work tires the left ventricle and causes the heart muscle to weaken.
-It can also cause the muscle to thicken (hypertrophy) and get larger.
+Over time, the extra work tires the left ventricle and causes the heart muscle to weaken.
+It can also cause the muscle to thicken (hypertrophy).
 In the most extreme cases, your child can develop congestive heart failure (CHF).
-This is a condition in which the heart no longer pumps blood well.
+This is a condition in which the heart can no longer pump blood effectively.

 Blood pressure measures the force of moving blood as it pushes against blood vessel walls.
 High blood pressure (hypertension) occurs when blood pushes with more force than normal.
 Low blood pressure (hypotension) occurs when blood pushes with less force than normal.
 COA causes high blood pressure in the upper body and low blood pressure in the lower body.
 This is because the pressure is higher in the arteries in the area before the narrowing.
 These arteries send blood to the head and arms.
 The pressure is lower in the arteries in the area after the narrowing.
 These arteries send blood to the abdomen and legs.
 Problems with blood pressure can lead to complications, such as stroke, kidney failure, and intestinal damage.